jiezhoucs/must-read/notes/pl/2020-UnsafeRust-ICSE20.md

 because of I/O access and common atomic operations.

 5. **Does the use of Unsafe Rust change over time?**

 Not really.

 6. **Why do developers use unsafe?**

-The authors did a survey on Rust Subreddit and collected data from 20 respondents.
+The authors did a survey on the Rust subreddit and collected data from 20 respondents.
 - For performance (55%)
 - Safe Rust being too restrictive (40%)